Estimated reading time: 4 minutes

 Real estate lead generation is one of the more challenging aspects of a real estate agent’s work.
 How do you get yourself in front of motivated home sellers to generate more business?
 You can mass market, use email marketing and direct mail, cold calling, etc. but your return on investment will be lower than if you tried skip tracing — especially batch skip tracing.
 Experts know how to leverage the data to locate potential motivated sellers with a property records search software.

 If you’re wondering “What is rei skip tracing?” and how it can help you as a real estate investor, you’re not alone.
-REI skip tracing a specific type of skip tracing that’s best suited to people who want to get deeper into the real estate investment game — and it’s an easy way to find motivated home sellers
+REI skip tracing, or real estate investor skip tracing, is a specific type of skip tracing that’s best suited to people who want to get deeper into the real estate investment game — and it’s an easy way to find motivated home sellers

-Knowing how to apply skip tracing for lead generation starts with seller profiles.
+Knowing how to apply the best real estate skip tracing for lead generation starts with seller profiles.
 What kind of owners are most likely to list their home in the next year?
 Motivated sellers typically have one of these reasons for putting their home on the market:

 - Growing family: When a couple has had a baby within the last 24 months, they are more likely to be looking for a larger yard, more space, and better schools.
 That means listing their condo, apartment, or house.